The term E-commerce means buying and selling of goods and services through the digital and elec...

 Organic pulses and food grains dominate the Indian organic food market.

 As per the latest proposition, no person shall indulge in manufacturing, packing, selling, offering for sale, marketing or otherwise distributing or importing any organic foods unless they ensure compliance with the stipulations laid down by these regulations.
 Also, any food sold as ‘Organic Food’ shall comply with any one of these:

-As per the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, the food articles being packaged need to be well-labelled.
+As per the Food Safety and Standards (Packaging and Labelling) Regulations, 2011, the food articles being a packaged need to be well-labeled.
 The label must have the following information:

 With respect to the import of organic food products to India, it was proposed that re-certification will not be required in cases where multilateral or bilateral agreement is provided depending on the uniformity of standards between the Organic Standards of the respective exporting countries and National Programmer for Organic Production.
 They must comply with the Rules & Regulation and provision of the Act.

-We all look forward with hope for successful implement of FSSAI regulations towards the quality and safety of food.
+We all look forward with hope for the successful implementation of FSSAI regulations towards the quality and safety of food.